brooksjbr/grpy-request-client/README.md

 ## Features

 -   **Async-First Design**: Built on aiohttp for efficient asynchronous requests, optimized for high-throughput microservices

--   **Robust Error Handling**:
+-   **Type Safety**: Built with Pydantic for robust data validation

-    -   Comprehensive exception handling with detailed logging
+-   **Connection Pooling & Session Management**: Features an intelligent request session factory that implements:
-    -   Status code management
+    -   **Singleton Pattern**: Ensures a single shared session instance across your application, preventing resource waste
-    -   Context-aware error reporting
+    -   **Connection Pooling**: Automatically reuses TCP connections for multiple requests to the same host, significantly reducing latency and overhead
--   **Resource Management**:
+    -   **Resource Efficiency**: Eliminates the overhead of creating/destroying sessions for each request, improving performance in high-throughput scenarios
-    -   Proper session lifecycle management with AsyncExitStack
+    -   **Configurable Timeouts**: Flexible timeout configuration with sensible defaults
-    -   Automatic cleanup of resources
+    -   **Automatic Cleanup**: Proper session lifecycle management with graceful cleanup methods

 ### From Source